codesilva/codesilva.github.io/_drafts/opencode-your-local-alternative-to-claude-code.md

 ## Connecting To Ollama Cloud Using API Key

-When the model is hosted in Ollama Cloud, having a local Ollama server is not required, just connect to the cloud endpoint.
+When a model is hosted in Ollama Cloud, having a local Ollama server is not required; simply connect to the cloud endpoint.

-First, set the API key running the command
+First, establish the API key by running the command

 ```
 opencode auth login
 ```

 This command opens a prompt asking for some details about the provider.
-As for the version of OpenCode I'm using (1.0.25), Ollama is not listed there.
+Regarding the version of OpenCode I'm using (1.0.25), Ollama is not listed there.
 I selected "Other", set the provider id to `ollama`, and provided the API key.

 [image of opencode auth login]